williamsnell/ws_content/content/posts/gans/index.md

 3. The flow of gradients through the network for a GAN is asymmetric: the generator gets access to the entire state of the discriminator for backprop, while the discriminator only gets its own network's response to stimulus to learn from.
 Why this mismatch would lead to such a difference in layer specialization is unknown, to me at least.
+Perhaps patterned specialization in the discriminator's layer closest to the generator's own layers would provide an easy attack vector for the generator to learn and defeat the discriminator?
 4. *Is the first layer actually random?* The lack of human-identifiable structure in the kernels doesn't strictly mean the discriminator isn't specializing them.
 Freezing this layer and comparing performance to the original network could tell whether the discriminator is, in fact, getting